 Mindful Self Compassion (MSC) is an evidence-based program developed by Christopher Germer and Kristin Neff.
-Marcia Burton is excited to now be a Trained Teacher of MSC, offering MSC training courses on Salt Spring Island, BC.
+Marcia Burton is excited to now be a Certified Teacher of MSC, offering MSC training courses on Salt Spring Island, BC.

 One way to define self-compassion is to treat ourselves as we would treat a good friend, or to treat ourselves the way someone who loved us would treat us.
 Research shows that 78% of people are more compassionate towards others than we are to ourselves.
 Learning to be more compassionate with ourselves doesn’t mean we have to care “less” for others, rather to care “more” for ourselves.
 Instead, developing self-compassion calls us to invite ourselves into the circle of those for whom we care.
 The more we care for ourselves, the better we can care for others.
 As the saying goes, “The wise woman waters her own garden first.”
 Many of us understand this, but why is it so hard to put it into practice?